christian-kreuzberger-dtx/keptn-job-executor-delivery-poc/README.md

+# WARNING: This repo is currently not maintained, the example might be outdated

 # Job Executor Continuous Delivery PoC

 **Goal**: Create a simple but powerful Proof of Concept using Keptn Control-Plane and Job-Executor-Service to